MS8080/MarkView/QUICKSTART.md

 ---

-Happy Markdown editing with MarkView!
+Happy Markdown editing with Scribe!